brockboland/SaveButtonStyle/README.md

 The weight of the Save UIBarButtonItem is changed from bold to light when the action sheet is shown.

+This happens for Bar Button Item Identifiers that are shown bold: Save and Done.
+The number of items in the action sheet doesn't matter.

 ## Before
 ![Before screenshot](screenshots/1-before.png)